Poly-$\mathbb{Z}$ group actions on Kirchberg algebras II: Appendix

-Furthermore, thanks to \cite[Theorem 1]{BD2002}, it suffices to show Theorem \ref{model} for $h(G)\leq 4$ with an extra assumption that the action is given by a polynomial map with bounded degree.
+Furthermore, the same argument as above with the uniqueness result \cite[Theorem 1]{BD2002} implies that it suffices to show Theorem \ref{model} for $h(G)\leq 4$ with an extra assumption that the action is given by a polynomial map with bounded degree.
 Thus we prove Theorem \ref{model} by listing all poly-$\Z$ groups with $h(G)\leq 4$ and verifying the condition.

 For $G_1$ there is only one possibility $G_1=\langle\xi_1\rangle$.
 In this case, we can put $x\cdot \xi_1=x+1$.

 For $G_2$ we have two possibilities, $G_2\cong \Z^2$ and $\xi_1^{\xi_2}=\xi_1^{-1}$.
 In the first case, we can put $(x,y)\cdot \xi_2=(x,y)+e_2$, and in the second case, we can put $(x,y)\cdot \xi_2=(-x,y+1)$.